Nathan-Potgieter/Making-of-MCmarket/README.md

 However, after reading up on numerous possible marginal distributions, I decided that the the Skewed generalized t distribution is the most appropriate as it allows for the most flexibility.
-Note that I will also include functionality to induce the marginals to be uniformly distributed.

 In fact, the SGT distribution nests 12 common probability distribution functions (pdf).
 The tree diagram below indicates how one can set the SGT parameters to achieve the desired pdf.

+For ease of use the functions will also include arguments to induce the marginals to be uniformly, normal and student-t distributed.

 ![Plot 5.](plots/SGTtree.png)